 Box Elder is a somewhat small city located in the state of South Dakota.
 With a population of 9,289 people and four constituent neighborhoods, Box Elder is the 13th largest community in South Dakota.

-The percentage of adults in Box Elder who are college-educated is close to the national average for all communities of 21.84%: 17.46% of the adults in Box Elder have a bachelor's degree or advanced degree.
+The education level of Box Elder citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.30% of adults 25 and older in Box Elder have a college degree.

 Box Elder is a very ethnically-diverse city.
 The people who call Box Elder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Box Elder residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Box Elder include Irish, Norwegian, Italian, and English.
+Important ancestries of people in Box Elder include Irish, Italian, English, and Norwegian.

 The most common language spoken in Box Elder is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Tagalog and Spanish.